chrisquince/CovMix/README.md

     conda activate CovMix
     path_to_repos/CovMix/CovMix.py <primer> <config file> --cores <nb threads> -s <snakemake options>

-\<primer\> correspond to the primer scheme used for sequencing, at the moment it has to be exactly one of these 4 schemes:
+\<primer\> correspond to the primer scheme used for sequencing, at the moment it has to be exactly one of these schemes:
 - Artic_V3
 - Artic_V4
 - Artic_V4-6
 - Nimagen_V2
 - Nimagen_V3.
+- Nimagen_V4

+These scheme are specified in the [primer_schemes](https://github.com/chrisquince/CovMix/tree/main/primer_schemes "primer_schemes") folder.
+You can install your own scheme by creating similar folder with same files types.

-Covmix is compatible with either illumina paired reads or nanopore long reads.
+Covmix is designed to handle either illumina paired reads or nanopore long reads.
 By default data is assumed to be paired reads.
 To specify nanopore reads, use the flag `--datatype ont`

+Covmix is written as modular pipeline with the multiple steps.
+Using the flag `--mode` it is possible to run a specific step.
+By default, all steps are run sequentially.
+- **all**: default value, run all steps, one after another
+- **map**: map reads to Wuhan-Hu-1, and demultiplex reads per amplicons
+- **amplicons**: merge paired reads, dereplicate reads, global alignment against database
+- **em**: EM algorithm to assign reads to references and estimate proportions;
+- **snv**: Use varscan to call snv and compare called snv to snv as predicted by proportions of reference lineages snv.

 The flag -s is used to pass snakemake specific options, such as reruning a specific rule, creating a specific file, doing a dry run etc.

  ### Configuration file
- The apparent lack of parameters is deceiving as all the complexity is hidden in a configuration file: [config_with_comment.yaml](https://github.com/Sebastien-Raguideau/CovMix/blob/main/config_with_comment.yaml)
+Most arguments are specified inside the config file, here is a template: [config_with_comment.yaml](https://github.com/Sebastien-Raguideau/CovMix/blob/main/config_with_comment.yaml)

 This config file is in the yaml format (https://en.wikipedia.org/wiki/YAML).
 Indentation are used to build hierarchical relationship between elements and should be conserved as in the template.
 Another common mistake is to forget a space after colon.
 You can check the validity of your file at : http://www.yamllint.com/

 The following list documents all possible arguments.
 Most of these are optional; for a quickstart please just refer to the following template: [minimal_config.yaml](https://github.com/Sebastien-Raguideau/CovMix/blob/main/minimal_config.yaml)

  ------ Resources ------
-  *  **threads** : Each task is allowed a maximum of 8 cores by default, you can change this value.
+  *  **threads** :(OPTIONAL) Each task is allowed a maximum of 8 cores by default, you can change this value.
+Does not change total amount of cpu CovMix uses.

 ------ Output folder ------
   * **execution_directory** : Specifies the path to your output folder.